There are hot spring lovers, but no earthquake lovers.

 However, when tracing history back, you will find another respect.

-This earthquake-prone region was heavily damaged in 1925, and the recovery policy made the unified landscape.
+This earthquake-prone region was heavily damaged in 1925, and the recovery policy created the unified landscape.

-After enjoying the local specialty of Santa Barbra, sea urchins, you will have 30 minutes’ drive to get to Gaviota State Park.
+After enjoying sea urchins of Santa Barbara, it is 30 minutes’ drive to get to Gaviota State Park.

-Only fifteen hiking will take you to the hot springs, but pay attention to this fork.
+Only fifteen minutes’ hiking will take you to the hot spring, but pay attention to this fork.

-No signposts will tell you that the right direction is the mountain path on the right.
+No signposts tell you that the correct direction is the mountain path on the right.

-After a while, you will find two outdoor baths in different heights.
+After a while, you will find two outdoor pools in different heights.

 The spring water bubbling on the left flows off to the right, becoming cloudy due to the component change.

 The lower pool is muddy due to the deposits of the mineral water.